• Skip to primary navigation

-This is a cake I’ve been making since I was about ten years old.
+This is a German rhubarb cake that I’ve been making since I was about ten years old.
 It’s a family favourite.
 My omi requests it whenever rhubarb is in season, my great-grandmother made it often, and my mom taught me when I was little.

 Rhubarb streusel cake is very popular in Germany in the springtime and I’ve always made it with the first rhubarb from our garden.
 The pinkest rhubarb you can find will always look best, though it doesn’t really change the flavour.
 If you don’t like rhubarb, the base recipe can be used with any number of fruits.